enzofrancescaHM/RoomXRNative/readme.md

 - implement chat with: https://github.com/FaridSafi/react-native-gifted-chat
 - Evaluate disconnect and riconnect the Univet glasses cases, it should gracely manage those states
 - (Whiteboard) implement Decals
+- evaluate possibility to remove reanimated2 dependency

 ## In Progress:
 - Save usb option to the persistent memory
+- Generate guest QRCode for external camera on site
+- Evaluate why scannerpage crashes sometimes, maybe because it searches for back camera and
+  not always is present

 ## Done:
 - implement git (done with github)